Skip to Content

 The full recipe with measurements is in the recipe card below.

-Prepare the Falafels
+Prepare the Falafel

 Soaked chickpeas in a colander.

-Falafel mixture in a food processor bowl.
+Falafel mixture in a food processor.

 Falafel balls on a plate.

-Falafels frying in a skillet.
+Falafels in a skillet.

-Falafels frying in a skillet.
+Falafels in a skillet.

-Assemble the Gyros
+Assemble the Gyro

 Falafel gyro on a plate.